DIGITISATION – IS DITSONG MUSEUMS OF SOUTH AFRICA READY FOR THE 4TH INDUSTRIAL REVOLUTION?

 - If overseas funders become involved in the issue of digitisation then digital colonisation will most likely occur.

-- Would the same funds used in digitisation not be spent in Restoration and Conservation of the original objects?
+- Would the same funds used in digitisation not be spent on the Restoration and Conservation of the original objects?

 - Strategic Planning in deciding how to implement this project is essential.